John Lennon/Plastic Ono Band: Release

 John Lennon/Plastic Ono Band was released in both the UK and US on 11 December 1970, the same day as Ono's matching album.
 Lennon considered issuing "Love" as a single in the US but settled on "Mother".
 The song was edited down to under four minutes through the removal of the opening funeral bells and an early fadeout.
 Backed by Ono's track "Why", the single was released there on 28 December.
 In Japan, the album's title was John no Tamashii (ジョンの魂), which translates as "John's Soul".
-Several US radio stations banned "Working Class Hero" because of the song's repeated use of the word "fucking".
+Several US radio stations banned "Working Class Hero" because of the song's use of the word "fucking".

 Lennon viewed Plastic Ono Band as his best work up to that point.
 He called it "Sgt.
 Lennon", referring to the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
-His promotion for the album included a lengthy interview with Jann Wenner of Rolling Stone, recorded in New York on 8 December and published in two instalments under the title Lennon Remembers.
+His promotion for the album included a lengthy interview with Jann Wenner of Rolling Stone, recorded in New York on 8 December and published in two installments under the title Lennon Remembers.
 As with his new music, Lennon's comments reflected the effects of primal therapy.
 He used the opportunity to discuss his troubled childhood, debunk the Beatles as a myth, and denigrate his former bandmates' solo albums.
 He also dismissed the effectiveness of the 1960s cultural revolution as a "dream" and committed to political protest as his new artistic direction.
-Together with the sentiments of "God", the interview ended any hope of the Beatles reuniting, and was followed soon after by McCartney filing suit in a London court to dissolve the group as a legal partnership.
+Together with the sentiments of "God", the interview ended any hope of the Beatles reuniting and was followed soon after by McCartney filing suit in a London court to dissolve the group as a legal partnership.

 The album and Lennon's political stance furthered his credibility among underground radicals, as the New Left welcomed his debunking of the Beatles' image.
 Its commercial performance nevertheless paled beside Harrison's concurrently released All Things Must Pass and McCartney's self-titled solo album, issued in April.
 Plastic Ono Band peaked at number 8 in the UK and number 6 in the US, spending eighteen weeks in the top 100.
 In the Netherlands, it was number 1 for seven weeks.

 Lennon was especially aggrieved that his LP was overshadowed by the acclaim afforded All Things Must Pass.
 According to ABKCO executive Allan Steckler, neither Klein nor promotions man Pete Bennett knew how to go about marketing Plastic Ono Band in the US, where it received minimal AM airplay.
 Starr attributed the muted public response to the album's paucity of "toe-tappers".